Matthias Grossglauser: Research

 Grossglauser's research focuses on machine learning and data analytics, and on their applications in network science, computational social sciences, and recommender systems.
 His fields of interest encompass among others graph mining, mobility mining, epidemics, discrete-choice models, active learning, and network traffic measurement.

 Graph Mining: Graph-structured datasets encompass online social networks (OSNs; e.g., Facebook, LinkedIn, and Twitter) and biological networks (e.g., proteins-protein interaction (PPI) and gene regulatory networks) that can be investigated by data analytics techniques to extract knowledge and make predictions.
 He employs stochastic models for large graphs and analyses them through the application of algorithms to gain a fundamental understanding about the properties of the components.

 Mobility Mining: Grossglauser investigates the application of machine learning to harvest the rich structure of mobility date generated by millions of users on the move through their smartphones.
 He is interested in applications such as location-based advertisement, navigation and transportation, and augmented reality.

 Epidemics: Epidemic models enables the study of dynamics and long-term asymptotics of epidemic processes, such as infectious diseases or the dissemination of ideas in social networks.
 It also explores measure such as vaccination to slow the process, or deliberate infections to optimize the spread of an opinion.
 In this field Grossglauser is interested in estimation problems on epidemics under monitoring budget constraints.

 Discrete-choice models: He examines new implementation and stochastic models for choices, comparisons, and rankings in online contexts, as well as their issues of large-scale inference and active learning.

 Active Learning: He investigates and implements earning methods that balance the competing goal of gaining more knowledge by exploring new data on the fly.
 Goal is an ad hoc optimisation of the learning process based on the current state of knowledge.

 Network traffic measurement: Grossglauser jointly with Nick Duffield is the developer of the trajectory sampling (TS) method.
 It aims at making traffic measurement for network operators more efficient and less error-prone, while being compatible with existing IP protocols and packet formats.
 Its development led to the formation of the PSAMP working group at the IETF that standardized TS, and has since become an official IETF standard.

 Distinctions

-Grossglauser is a fellow of the IEEE (2021), a member of the Association for Computing Machinery (ACM), commissioner of the Swiss Federal Communications Commission (ComCom; the independent regulatory authority of the Swiss telecommunications market), and a board member of the Swiss Informatics Research Association (SIRA).
+Grossglauser is a fellow of the IEEE (2021), for contributions to the modeling and analysis of network traffic and data, a member of the Association for Computing Machinery (ACM), commissioner of the Swiss Federal Communications Commission (ComCom; the independent regulatory authority of the Swiss telecommunications market), and a board member of the Swiss Informatics Research Association (SIRA).